sonots/embulk-filter-timestamp_format/README.md

 ## Example

-Say example.jsonl is as follows (this is a typical format which Exporting BigQuery table outputs):
+Say example.jsonl is as follows (this is a typical format on exporting a BigQuery table):

 ```
 {"timestamp":"2015-07-12 15:00:00 UTC","nested":{"timestamp":"2015-07-12 15:00:00 UTC"}}